 This vegan cream of broccoli soup is a rich, creamy, and cheesy soup that gets my kids eating bowl after bowl of broccoli!
 Vegan comfort food at its best packed with healthy onions, carrots, and broccoli, yet rich and creamy enough that it feels indulgent!
 Simply add some vegan cheese and easily turn it into broccoli cheese soup!

-It's one thing that I really missed when going vegan and one of the first things that I had to make it vegan!
+I used to love the cream of broccoli soup at Friendly's restaurants when I was a kid, so this soup was one of the first things that I had to figure out how to make vegan!
 I've been making this vegan cream of broccoli for over 20 years now and it's still one of my family's favorite soups!

 🧾 Ingredients and substitutions